yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/create-universe-multi-zone-kubernetes.md

 </ul>

-This section describes how to create a YugabyteDB universe in one geographic region across multiple availability zones using Kubernetes as a cloud provider.
+YugabyteDB Anywhere allows you to create a universe in one geographic region across multiple availability zones using Kubernetes as a cloud provider.

 ## Prerequisites